 - Social media can lend brand credibility: Gone are the days when people used to search newspapers, directories or yellow pages for a service/product.
 Today people turn to online search engines.
 While choosing between businesses that they have never engaged with before or for doing a comparison between two brands/companies, they are likely to rely on the presence of active social media accounts and positive online reviews.
 In fact, more than 70% of consumers rely on the online presence of a brand before even making the first call or writing first mail.
 Do you want to miss these potential customers due to social media absence?

-- Social Media gives you an insight about your customers: Social media is a great tool to gather insights about your potential customers such as their interests, likes, dislikes and behaviors etc. By using these insights and social media analytics, a business can make better and informed decisions.
+- Social Media gives you an insight about your customers: Social media is a great tool to gather insights about your potential customers such as their interests, likes, dislikes, and behaviors, etc. By using these insights and social media analytics, a business can make better and informed decisions.
 ‘Social listening’ is yet another powerful tool that many brands are focusing on to monitor what people are saying about their brand/business online.
-Brands can collect all sorts of important insights from social listening, in the form of reviews and feed-backs on a particular product/service to identifying potential influencers and advocates.
+Brands can collect all sorts of important insights from social listening, in the form of reviews and feedback on a particular product/service to identifying potential influencers and advocates.

 - Social Media is measurable: Every social media story is measurable.
 Since the real bottom line is the sales, social media can help make decisions on actions and reactions that can generate sales and can assure that the business graph is moving in the right direction.
 One can use the website analytics to monitor the flow of visitors to their website from Facebook, Twitter or any other social platform and the overall conversion rate from each social channel.
 You may want to keep the data points ready such as, “currently we convert 7% of our online leads but with a social media campaign, we could increase conversion rates by 5% in the first six months”.
 Do back your argument with facts.